TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-options-display-list.md

 # Scroll Options

-Whenever you change the focused cell, thee grid should scroll as needed to ensure that it's visible.
+Whenever you change the focused cell, the grid should scroll as needed to ensure that it's visible.
 We want to apply the minimal scroll needed to bring the cell entirely into view.
 If you're using arrow keys to move the focus cell to the right, the grid should scroll only when you move it out of the viewport and then only to scroll by the single column needed to bring it back into view.

 ## API Change